-The purpose of the study was to investigate the importance of playing on the early childhood education in Masinga District, Kenya
+The purpose of the study was to investigate the importance of playing on the early childhood education in Siranga primary school, Ukwala Division, Ugenya District-Kenya.

 The specific objectives of the study were to determine the profile of the respondents in regards to: age, gender and academic level, to investigate the importance of playing in regards to academic achievements, problem solving, social and egoistic competence confidence building and health development and to identify the hindrance to children's playing the methods used to data collection were questionnaires to the teachers and focus groups discussions with the parents.